cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 such as enemy combatants wearing heavy armour or fortified structures.
 They are often made from a dense, hard core material, such as tungsten or depleted uranium, surrounded by a softer metal jacket.
-In the vacuum of space, these projectiles are characterised by their high density and momentum, allowing them to penetrate tough materials.
+In the vacuum of space, these projectiles are characterized by their high density and momentum, allowing them to penetrate tough materials.
 While highly effective against armoured opponents, their use in space combat must be calculated to avoid catastrophic hull breaches or